MikePohatu/TsGui/documentation/features/Sets.md

 ```

 ## Enabling a Set
 Sets can be enabled and disabled based on options set elsewhere in TsGui using either the [Groups and Toggles](./GroupsAndToggles.md) feature or by using a TsGui [Query](./Queries.md).

 If neither of these options are set, the set will always be enabled.

+If both options are set, both need to be enabled for the set to be enabled.

 ### Using Groups
 Sets can be enabled and disabled using the [Groups](GroupsAndToggles.md) feature the same way GuiOptions and NoUIOptions are.